okcashpro/okcash/docs/README.md

 ### Development

-    npm run dev # start the server
+    pnpm run dev # start the server

 ```
-npm run shell # start the shell in another terminal to talk to the default agent
+pnpm run shell # start the shell in another terminal to talk to the default agent
 ```

 ### Usage